 The National Alzheimer's Project Act (Public Law 111-375) created an Advisory Council on Alzheimer's Research, Care, and Services to assist in the development and evaluation of the National Plan.
 The Council is comprised of representatives of 11 federal agencies and 12 individuals from outside the federal government.
-The Council is currently chaired by Dr. Cynthia Carlsson of the University of Wisconsin School of Medicine.
-The law requires the Advisory Council to make recommendations on clinical care, long term care and supports, research, and risk reduction annually to Congress and the Secretary of Health and Human Services.
-The most recent recommendations were unanimously adopted by the non-federal members of the Advisory Council in July 2022.
+The Council is currently chaired by Adrienne Mims, the Chief Medical Officer at Rainmaker Strategic Solutions.
+Each year, the Advisory Council makes recommendations to Congress and the Secretary of Health and Human Services in the areas of clinical care, long term care and supports, research, and risk reduction.
+The most recent recommendations were unanimously adopted by the non-federal members of the Advisory Council in July 2023.